| Rankin Inlet * [pop: about 2,200] by

 gives a haunting feeling of closeness to the land. ntricate rock formations, tiny flowers

 and natural wind-sculpted snowdrifts reveal the triumph of art over a harsh climate.
+All this beauty is easily accessible.

 The relative flatness of the land and the many ATVs (all-terrain vehicles) and